Negative studies have piled up, but are they a fair test?

 ...and the bust

-But amid all the vitamin mania, researchers were quietly running vitamins through the gauntlet of randomized trials.
+But amid all the vitamin mania, researchers were quietly running vitamins through the gantlet of randomized trials.
 Hundreds, if not thousands, of results have now been published.
 Not all the results are negative by any means, but there's a persuasive tilt in that direction.

 And it's been a bumpy ride for the B vitamins, too.
 The hope was that a trio of them — B6, B12, and folic acid — might be an easy way to rake back heart disease risk because they lower levels of homocysteine, an amino acid in the blood.
 In randomized trials, they've reduced homocysteine levels, but that reduction hasn't translated into lower heart disease risk.
+An exception to the gloom: a major meta-analysis found that folic acid supplements do reduce the risk of stroke.

 Limits of randomized trials